WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 The RIPP consumer MUST follow the procedures defined in [@RFC6749] for an OAuth client, trade in its authorization code for both a refresh and access token.
 The RIPP provider MUST issue both refresh and access tokens.
-The refresh token MUST remain valid for no less than a year, or for the duration the RIPP trunk remains in existence, whichever comes first.
+It is expected that the refresh token will last a long time, in order to avoid the resource owner needing to manually re-authorize.
+The trunk consumer MUST be prepared for its access and refresh tokens to be invalidated at any time.
 The RIPP consumer MUST extract the "ripp-trunk" OAuth parameter from the authorization response, decode, and persist it.

 Once the RIPP consumer has obtained an access token, it MUST initiate an HTTPS POST request towards the RIPP trunk URI.
 This request MUST